 A file reference is a single file reference unless it is specifically stated that it may incorporate replacement characters to form an ambiguous file reference.
+Cromemco CDOS User's Manual A. Glossary of Terms and Symbols

 Intrinsic

 A command in CDOS that is executed from the console, such as DIR or ATTR.